GigiLoria5/se2022-08-HikeTracker/README.md

   - _author_id_ is the local guide identifier who have added the hike description
 - Table `reference_point` contains: hike_id, ref_point_type, ref_point_id (the PK is the combination of each of them)
   - _ref_point_type_ can be: parking_lot, location, hut
+- Table `activity` contains: id, hike_id, user_id, start_time, end_time and duration
+  - start_time and end_time must follow the ISO8601 format (YYYY-MM-DD HH:MM:SS), even if SS are not required
+  - duration is expressed in seconds
 ## Users Credentials

 | email                    | password | role        |